jjensen/luaplus51-all/Src/Modules/LuaMacro/readme.md

         local decl,out
         if v == '{' then
             decl = tostring(get:upto '}')
+            decl = M.substitute_tostring(decl)
             f:write(decl,'\n')
         else
             decl = v .. ' ' .. tostring(get:upto '{')
+            decl = M.substitute_tostring(decl)
             f:write(decl,';\n')
             out = decl .. '{'
         end
         return out
     end)

-It looks ahead and if it finds a `{}` block it writes it wholesale to a file stream; otherwise writes everything upto a block opening.
+It looks ahead and if it finds a `{}` block it writes the block as text to a file stream; otherwise writes out the function signature.  `get:upto '}'` will do the right thing here since it keeps track of brace level.
+To allow any other macro expansions to take place, `substitute_tostring` is directly called.

 `tests/cexport.lua` shows how this idea can be extended, so that the generated header is only updated when it changes.